IGJoshua/coffi/README.md

 passed as arguments to native functions.
 Additionally, the `c-string` type is defined, although it is not primitive.

+### Composite Types
-In addition, some compound types are also defined in coffi, including struct and union types.
+In addition, some composite types are also defined in coffi, including struct and union types (unions will be discussed with serialization and deserialization).
 For an example c struct and function:

 ```c
 typedef struct point {